3it-inpaqt/line-classification-slope/README.md

 You first need to load the diagrams from the files. `load_dataset.py` will extract the data from the interpolated csv folder you supposedly added to a folder called data, along with the json file containing the labels' information.
-Furthermore, the data are then converted to pytorch tensors and stored in a folder (`.\saved`) that you need to create.
+Furthermore, the data are then converted to pytorch tensors and stored in a folder (`saved\ `) that you need to create.

 Once the diagrams are loaded, you can access them in the folder `out`.
 With the annotated diagrams you will also find a sample of patches with lines drawn on top of them and the associated angles to show you how the angles are calculated.